michaelcourcy/kasten-ocp-etcd-backup/readme.md

 Let's say you want to copy the etcd backup on a local machine for doing further operations like [Restoring to a previous cluster state](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/backup_and_restore/control-plane-backup-and-restore#dr-scenario-2-restoring-cluster-state_dr-restoring-cluster-state)

-1. Restore the pvc in another namespace for instance openshift-etcd-restored by selecting only pvc
+1. Restore the pvc in another namespace for instance openshift-etcd-restored
 ![openshift-etcd-restored](./images/openshift-etcd-restored.png)

 2. Make sure you only restore the pvc